bertt/tesselate_building/README.md

 ## Building elevation

 To support terrains there is an option --elevationcolumn to specify an elevation column.
-The values in the elevation column are added to the building height values.
+The values in the elevation column are added to the building z-values.

 ## Building Styling